k8ssandra/k8ssandra/docs/content/en/install/doks/_index.md

 ### Create `WaitForFirstConsumer` Storage Class

 K8ssandra requires a Kubernetes Storage Class that has `volumeBindingMode: WaitForFirstConsumer`.
-The default pre-installed `do-block-storage` storage class has `volumeBindingMode: Immediate`.
+The default preinstalled `do-block-storage` storage class has `volumeBindingMode: Immediate`.
 We will create a new storage class with the required mode based on the existing version.

 {{< readfilerel file="do-block-storage-wait.yaml" highlight="yaml" >}}